scriptsharks/mkdocs-theme-scriptsharks/README.md

 ## Demo and documentation

-More details are on this site generated with the Windmill theme:
+More details are on this site generated with the Windmill Dark theme:
 - [Usage](https://noraj1337.github.io/mkdocs-windmill-dark/#) for more on installation and usage.
-- [Customization](https://noraj1337.github.io/mkdocs-windmill-dark/#customization/) for extra configuration options that Windmill supports.
+- [Customization](https://noraj1337.github.io/mkdocs-windmill-dark/#customization/) for extra configuration options that Windmill Dark supports.